Duty to rescue: Civil law system

 Many civil law systems, which are common in Continental Europe, Latin America and much of Africa, impose a far more extensive duty to rescue.
 The duty is usually limited to doing what is "reasonable".
-In particular, a helper does not have to substantially endanger themselves.
+In particular, a helper need not substantially endanger themself.

 This can mean that anyone who finds someone in need of medical help must take all reasonable steps to seek medical care and render best-effort first aid.
 For example, after a traffic accident which causes injury, other drivers and passers-by must help or summon emergency assistance if they can do so without endangering themselves, without regard to personal reasons not to help (e.g. having an urgent appointment).

 As an example of such a law in a civil law jurisdiction, in 2016 a man collapsed in a bank lobby in Essen, Germany and later died.
 Several customers stepped over him without providing assistance; one phoned emergency services.
 With the help of security camera footage, the customers who did not act were identified and fined several thousand euros for failing to provide assistance.
 The customer who phoned emergency services was not indicted.